nickbrandt/GitLab/doc/api/packages.md

   "version": "1.0-SNAPSHOT",
   "package_type": "maven",
   "_links": {
-    "details": "/namespace1/project1/-/packages/1",
+    "web_path": "/namespace1/project1/-/packages/1",
-    "destroy": "/namespace1/project1/-/packages/1"
+    "delete_api_path": "/namespace1/project1/-/packages/1"
   }
 }
 ```

 The `_links` object contains the following properties:

-- `details`: URL to fetch details about the package.
+- `web_path`: The path which you can visit in GitLab and see the details of the package.
-- `destroy`: URL to destroy the package.
+- `delete_api_path`: The API path to delete the package.
 Only available if the request user has permission to do so.

 ## List package files